Indiana Invasion of Privacy or Property Attorneys

 Your right to legal counsel is a critical part of the criminal justice system for a reason.
 Domestic violence cases are serious and emotional cases.
 Hiring a lawyer early on in the case is critical, especially when you consider that anything you say to law enforcement can be used against you.
 A lawyer will understand the charges against you, the prosecution’s case, and then be able to advise you on the best ways to proceed.

 How Can The Criminal Defense Team Help Me?

-The Criminal Defense Team has a combined 120 years of criminal defense experience.
-In fact, five of our attorneys are certified Criminal Trial Specialists, a designation bestowed by the National Board of Trial Advocacy (NBTA).
+The Criminal Defense Team has a combined 90 years of criminal defense experience.
+In fact, four of our attorneys are certified Criminal Trial Specialists, a designation bestowed by the National Board of Trial Advocacy (NBTA).
 To earn an NTBA certification, an attorney’s practice must exemplify the highest levels of trial experience, competence, and integrity.
 Don’t let just any lawyer defend you.
 Instead, let one of our board-certified criminal trial specialists handle your case.

 When you are facing potential prison time for an alleged criminal charge, you cannot take a chance representing yourself or hiring inexperienced lawyers.
 Let our experience work to your advantage.
 We understand all the legal arguments and strategies used by prosecutors and know how to counter them while we vigorously defend you.

 We know what’s on the line – your freedom and your reputation.
 You are facing the possibility of prison time, expensive fines, the risk of job loss, and difficulty finding employment in the future.
 That’s why we will give your case the full attention it deserves.
 The Criminal Defense Team will fight to prove your innocence or to get the charges against you reduced or dropped.

 Don’t fight an invasion of privacy or property charge in a domestic violence case on your own.
 It will be too much of an uphill battle by yourself.
 Let our experienced Indiana invasion of privacy or property defense lawyers defend you.